marph91/jimmy/docs/contributing/development_considerations.md

 ## Why pyinstaller and not nuitka?

 I did have a bit of experience in setting up pyinstaller.
-The size of the final executable seems to be [much smaller with pyinstaller](https://github.com/Nuitka/Nuitka/issues/926), too.
+Nuitka was tested in [a PoC](https://github.com/marph91/jimmy/pull/85), but didn't show any major benefits.

 ## Why is the executable so large?